Guide · Audit preparation

 Use cloud storage (Google Drive, Dropbox) for automatic backup.

-Tracking Spreadsheet
+Tracking spreadsheet

 Include these columns:

-Or use our free CEU tracker for automatic organization.
+Or use our free CEU tracker.

-Don't Panic
+Don't panic

 Audits are routine.
 If you've completed your requirements and kept good records, you have nothing to worry about.
 Read the audit notice carefully for specific instructions and deadlines.

-Gather Documentation
+Gather documentation

-Create a Summary
+Create a summary

 Prepare a summary sheet listing all courses with dates, hours, and providers.
-This makes it easier for the auditor to verify your compliance and shows professionalism.
+This makes it easier for the auditor to verify compliance and shows professionalism.

-Follow Up
+Follow up

 If you haven't heard back within the stated timeframe, contact the board to confirm receipt and check status.
 Keep records of all communications.

-Missing Certificates
+Missing certificates

-Incomplete Certificates
+Incomplete certificates

-Unaccredited Providers
+Unaccredited providers

-Wrong Dates
+Wrong dates

 Courses completed outside your renewal period don't count.
 Know your exact renewal period dates.